 Who is Théodish, and Who is Not?

-There are many Théodsmen out there who are legitimate.
-However, there are also some groups and individuals who are not Théodish, but who nevertheless wrongly present themselves as such.
-This is done either out of ignorance of the criteria that is required to be recognized as Théodish, or out of malice, with an intention to mislead others and misrepresent Theodism in the world.
-Sometimes they use variations such as “Theodist,” “Thiodisc,” and “Theedish” but no such groups are authentically Théodish.
+As Théodish Belief is often misunderstood by Neopagans, Neoheathens, and the like, there are a handful of groups and individuals who are not Théodish, but who nevertheless wrongly present themselves as such.
+Sometimes they use variations such as “Theodist,” “Theodisc,” and “Theedish,” but no such groups are truly Théodish.
 The only way to know for sure if a group or individual is Théodish is to contact the Wínland Ríce.
 We know our Théodsmen well and we can check the Théodish Dómesdægbóc (registry) to see if the group or individual in question is listed there.